Reviewed by Stefan Tirschler

 For example, when you have a $1000 deductible, it means any losses under $1000 are your responsibility.
 This encourages insureds to take extra care and practice better risk prevention.
+This is related to a concept known as moral hazard.
 When fewer losses happen, insurers need less money to settle claims, which means lower premiums for everyone.

 By asking insureds to handle small losses themselves, insurers also save money on administrative costs.
 The claims process is expensive—even when you ignore actual settlement costs—so it’s more efficient to focus efforts on handling big claims where the insureds really need the help.
 Lower administrative costs also help insurers keep premiums low.

 There’s no one-size-fits-all solution to deductibles.
 Choosing a deductible means weighing risks against costs.

 When you choose a low deductible, it means your premiums will be higher, but you won’t have to pay as much after a loss.
 It makes your policy more expensive, but it reduces your personal risk.

 When you choose a high deductible, your premiums will be lower, but you will pay a larger share of any claim settlements.
 Your policy will be less expensive , but you will carry higher risk.
 Selecting a high deductible tells your insurer that you intend to pay for small losses yourself.
 They’ll offer you lower premiums in return.

 When choosing a deductible, ask yourself how much you can reasonably afford to pay if a loss were to occur, and look for a deductible that matches that comfort level.

 Even when you take precautions, accidents can happen.
 Home insurance is one way to protect your family against financial losses from accidents.
 And, home insurance can start from as little as $12/month,